 This degree focuses on practical business skills that will set you apart with an innovative entrepreneurial spirit, technological and global literacy, and key communication and problem-solving skills.

-Note: Students must first complete an AAS in another field: Administration Assistant and Office Manager (370), Family History Research (376), Computer Programming (385), Web Desgin and Development (390), or General Studies (399).
+Note: Students must first complete an AAS in another field: Administration Assistant and Office Manager (370), Family History Research (376), Computer Programming (385), or Web Design and Development (390).

 STUDENTS WITH THIS DEGREE ARE SUITED FOR CAREERS IN THE FOLLOWING AREAS: